jordwalke/CommonML/README.md

                         Automatically builds dependent projects
                             Generates Autocomplete Support
                                Generates Documentation
+                                    Just Hit Build

 - `CommonML` allows you to build OCaml programs on `CommonJS/package.json`.
-If you know `CommonJS/package.json`, there's not much to learn.
+If you know `CommonJS/package.json`, there's not much to learn (besides OCaml).
 - Dependencies are installed to the standard local directory `node_modules` sandbox.
 - Your project (and dependencies) are automatically built in the correct order, into a local artifact directory.